iffy/iffy.github.com/_posts/2016-10-10-i-made-a-book.md

 ![Art tools](/images/book/arttools_med.png)

-I drew the pictures in pencil on some heavy-duty art paper from Target ($10), then painted them with my daughter's [8-Color Crayola water color paints](http://www.target.com/p/crayola-8ct-watercolor-painting-kit-multicolor/-/A-14151836).
+I drew the pictures in pencil on some heavy-duty art paper from Target, then painted them with my daughter's [8-Color Crayola water color paints](http://www.target.com/p/crayola-8ct-watercolor-painting-kit-multicolor/-/A-14151836).
 Well...
-I started using hers, but I had to buy my own after she turned her yellow paint murky green ($2).
-After the paint dried, I inked the drawings with a [Pilot Precise V5 pen](https://www.amazon.com/Pilot-Precise-Stick-Rolling-35334/dp/B00006IEBI) ($2) and my favorite [Zebra F-301 pen](https://www.amazon.com/Zebra-Stainless-Retractable-Pen-27112/dp/B001JT1ADW) ($1).
+I started using hers, but I had to buy my own after she turned her yellow paint murky green.
+After the paint dried, I inked the drawings with a [Pilot Precise V5 pen](https://www.amazon.com/Pilot-Precise-Stick-Rolling-35334/dp/B00006IEBI) and my favorite [Zebra F-301 pen](https://www.amazon.com/Zebra-Stainless-Retractable-Pen-27112/dp/B001JT1ADW).

 I scanned many of the illustrations with our HP all-in-one scanner.
 But when it refused to see all of the pink in a few of the drawings, I borrowed my parent's Epson scanner for those.
 Resolution for the scanned pictures ranges from 600 to 1200 dpi.